You want more exciting design projects, a job at your dream agency, higher pay, and complete creative freedom. I'm

-Last, you'll gain experience in design by participating in the monthly group critique webinar.
+Last, you'll gain experience in design by participating in the monthly group critique session.
 You'll see designs—maybe even your own—carefully analyzed.
 You'll learn how to judge design and how to fix it when it's broken.

 All of this combined will give you the experience you need to get hired.